RileyManalang/PA-2/README.md

 - How to save the file to a npy file
 - Controlling the array size and shape along with the contents

+## Learnings
+- Learned to save a file to a numpy file
+- Managed to differentiate the functions of np.reshape and np.resize